 - Care for the environment: Look after the places you visit and enjoy.
 Care for wildlife and historic sites.

 - Take responsibility for your own actions: The outdoors cannot be made risk-free for people exercising access rights; land managers should act with care for people's safety.

 Full details of Scottish access rights can be found on the Scottish Outdoor Access Code website.
-Much existing legislation is still relevant and complements the Land Reform Scotland Act and the Code.
-This is explained in A Brief Guide to Laws relevant to Outdoor Access in Scotland.

 The national access forum